-This is a pre-announcement of the funding opportunity, which is due to open in June 2023.
-This funding opportunity falls under UKRI’s ‘creating opportunities, improving outcomes’ strategic theme, which seeks to improve outcomes for people and places across the UK by identifying solutions that promote economic and social prosperity.
+This opportunity falls under UKRI’s “Creating Opportunities, Improving Outcomes” strategic theme, which seeks to improve outcomes for people and places across the UK by identifying solutions that promote economic and social prosperity.

 Scope

-The fund will support ambitious research trials spanning multiple years, which are focused on tackling persistent local and regional inequalities within the UK.
+The fund will support ambitious research trials that are focused on tackling urgent local and regional inequalities within the UK under one or more of the above themes (see ‘Thematic areas’).
+We will primarily fund research trials, which:

 - pilot studies where an intervention is at an early stage of development.
 Evaluation activity would be focused on developing and refining the approach and testing the feasibility of the intervention.
 Initial, indicative data would be collected to assess the intervention’s potential to improve outcomes